MarkyMarkMcDonald/examples/docs/Using Elm in a chrome extension.md

 # How to hack together a chrome extension that uses elm in a weekend

 I recently built a chrome extension to help me learn the names of my new coworkers faster.
 When I go to my company's employee directory, there's a conspicuous "Play the Name Game" button my extension adds.
-Clicking it scrapes the page of all the people's names and faces, then takes over the DOM with a matching game.
+Clicking it scrapes the page of all the people's names and faces, then takes over the DOM with a name-to-face matching game.

 Here's an example outside of the chrome extension: